aws-samples/dr-with-eks-efs/README.md

 ## Multi Region Disaster Recovery (DR) with EKS and EFS for Stateful Workloads

-This project shows the steps involved to implement the solution architecture explained in this AWS blog: ....
+This project shows the steps involved to implement the solution architecture explained in this [AWS blog]()

 ## Prerequisites